marjoleinF/gamtree/README.md

 function `plot.gam()` (from package **mgcv**).
 We specified the `shade` argument, so that the confidence interval are depicted with a grey shaded area.
-Note however, that the plotted confidence intervals are overly opsimistic, because they do NOT account for the searching of the tree (subgroup) structure.
+Note however, that the plotted confidence intervals are overly optimistic, because they do not account for the searching of the tree (subgroup) structure.

 ## GAM-based recursive partition with global effects